dgrmunch/sciartlab/content/projects/p2p-schools-notes.md

 ![](../images/IMG_5921.JPG)

-An alternative way of doing things, informed by scientific evidence but also compatible with our values, could be possible.
-And the knowledge accumulated during previous research in *peer-to-peer* (P2P) social dynamics and *commons-based peer production* could be a good starting point.
+An alternative way of doing things, informed by scientific evidence, but also compatible with our values, could be possible.
+The knowledge accumulated during previous research in *peer-to-peer* (P2P) social dynamics and *commons-based peer production* could be a good starting point.

-Although the idea begun as a quest for possible answers to our personal problem as parents, this led us to look for a solution extendable to other people: the **P2P School** model.
+This led us to look for an experimental solution: the **P2P School** model.

 ## Objective